 The Sheltowee Trace Trail is a 319 mile trail that stretches from Tennessee to Kentucky.
-It is the longest hiking trail in Kentucky at 269 miles.
-We walked a short part of it in the Red River Gorge.
-It follows along the Red River and eventually leads you to a very cool suspension bridge.
+It is the longest hiking trail in Kentucky at 269 mile and one of the Red River Gorge trails.
+We walked a short part as it follows along the Red River and eventually leads you to a very cool suspension bridge.

 Gladie Historic Site and Visitor Center